Safe-DS/DSL/docs/development/generation-testing.md

    folder will be loaded into the same workspace, so they can reference each other.
 Files in different folders are loaded into different workspaces, so they cannot reference each other.
 Generation will be triggered for all files in the folder.
-3. Add the Safe-DS code that you want to test to the file.
+3. Add the Safe-DS code that you want to test to the files.
 4. If you want to run the program only up to a specific placeholder of a pipeline, surround **the name** of that placeholder with test markers, e.g. `val »a« = 1;`.
 You may only mark a single placeholder this way.
 Add a comment in the preceding line with the following format: